Roy-Tapas/wallet/README.md

 ## Dependencies

-The following dependencies are required for this assignment and were likely already installed as part of your preparation for in-class activities.
+The following dependencies are required for this wallet to work.

 > **Important:** If you have _not_ already installed the dependencies listed below, you may do so by following the instructions found in the following guides:
   > - [HD Wallet Derive Installation Guide](Resources/HD_Wallet_Derive_Install_Guide.md)